norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

 ### MI as a paradigm
-* Logic: "Average over" uncertainty, don’t assume most likely scenario (single imputation) covers all plausible scenarios
+* Logic: "Average over" uncertainty, donâ€™t assume most likely scenario (single imputation) covers all plausible scenarios
 * Principle: Want nominal 95% intervals to cover targets of estimation 95% of the time
 * Simulation studies show that, when MAR assumption holds:
     - Proper imputations will yield close to nominal coverage (Rubin 87)